Queen Creek, in the southeast corner of Maricopa County,

 I have lived in Queen Creek, AZ going on six years.
 The story of how I came to live there is long, but I will sum it up briefly.
 Queen Creek has been a great place for me and I know that it has for many other people too.

 I was born in Hinsdale, IL in 1980.
 I grew up in a suburb of Chicago called Villa Park.
 I have one brother that is five years older than I am.
 We lived here for twelve years with both our mother and father.
 In 1992, our parents decided that they needed to live separate lives and filed for divorce.
-My brother and I stayed with our mother, but moved to Downers Grove, IL to live with our grandmother.
+My brother and I stayed with our mother but moved to Downers Grove, IL to live with our grandmother.
 This was a drastic change for all of us, though I feel that I took it the worst.
 Being daddy’s little girl I was very unhappy with the situation.
-Changing schools and not having any friends were just more problems to add to the list.
+Changing schools and not having any friends was just more problems to add to the list.

 I avoided the places that I used to go, but that didn’t seem to be enough.
 I was always running into people that I didn’t want to see, not to mention that they all knew where I lived.
 I always dreamed to move to Arizona and attend Arizona State University.
 I spoke with a family friend of ours that had moved to Arizona and he agreed to rent me a room until I could get things in order to get my own place.
 Within a week, I had made the arrangements necessary to transfer with the company that I was working.
 My mother and I packed the car and took a long drive to my new home.